sferik/dotfiles/README.md

 > are defenders of my country, we are the masters of our enemy, we are the
 > saviors of my life.
 So be it, until there is no enemy, but peace.
 Amen.

-My prompt has two lines.
-The first line tells me where I am.
-It includes `whoami`, my `hostname`, my `pwd`, and my `git branch`, if I am within a repository.
+My prompt tells me where I am.
+It includes my username, hostname, working directory, and git branch.

 My `.vimrc` is the product of 10 years of careful tuning.
 Using it is like having an extra arm.